joshghent/blog/content/blog/how-to-create-gist-bot/index.md

 ## 6. Publish it to GitHub Actions
 Now the automation bit, getting the app to run on GitHub actions.

-If you're not familiar with GitHub actions, it's a task runner, similar to Jenkins and can do all sorts of things like publishing to NPM or Docker Hub as well as building apps and running test suites.
+If you're not familiar with GitHub actions, it's a task runner, similar to Jenkins and can do all sorts of things like publishing to NPM or Docker Hub, building apps and running test suites.
 For our application, we will be using it to run our app on a schedule every 10 minutes.

 The prerequisite to this is to set up your repo (as documented in the rescue-box instructions).
 If you haven't already created a repo - [create one](https://repo.new).
 You will need to add your API key, gist Id and GitHub token into `Settings > Secrets` for the repo.

 Next, modify the `.github/workflows/schedule.yml` file with the name of the app - this is how the job will display in GitHub actions.

 Now update the `Update gist` action `uses:` repo.
-Currently this should be pointing to `joshghent/rescue-box@master` but change this to your user name and repo (e.g., `joe-bloggs/fit-box@master`)
+Currently, this should be pointing to `joshghent/rescue-box@master` but change this to your user name and repo (e.g., `joe-bloggs/fit-box@master`)

 Below, in the `env:` section, replace the `RESCUETIME_API_KEY` with whatever it is named in your application (e.g., `FITBIT_API_KEY`)